hsujeremy/hsujeremy.github.io/index.md

 </p>

 <p>
-  For the past year, I've been working as a software engineer at Cisco while on a gap year from Harvard.
-I'll be interning at Lime this summer and will return to campus in the fall.
+  I took a gap year after completing my freshman year in May 2020 to intern as a software engineer at Cisco.
+I’m currently interning as a software engineer at Lime for the summer and will return to Harvard in the fall for my sophomore year.
 </p>

 <p>
   On campus, I conduct research related to computer networking and distributed systems.
-I also help write the scoring and matching algorithms for Datamatch, a matchmaking service originally started at Harvard that has now expanded to over 34 schools.
+I also help write the scoring and matching algorithms for Datamatch, a matchmaking service started at Harvard that has since expanded to over 34 schools.
 </p>